 PTH 6573.
 Clinical Integumentary Physical Therapy (1).
-This course will be a continuation of PTH 6473 with a greater focus on clinical interventions.
-Case studies and practical application will allow the student to become proficient in utilizing the various forms of debridement, dressings, and interventions that will enhance wound management.
+This course will be a continuation of HSC 5013 with a greater focus on clinical interventions as related to the various etiologies and wound presentations.
+Case studies and practical application will allow the student to become proficient in utilizing the various forms of debridement, dressings and interventions that will enhance wound management.
 Laboratory and clinic visits will allow practical psychomotor skill development.

-PTH-6583.
+PTH 6583.
 Acute Care Practice (2).
 This course will introduce the student to the acute care clinical environment, and highlight the structural and functional components of providing physical therapy care in this setting.
 Content of this course will include a review of common practices in acute care settings and equipment types and uses.
 A systems-based approach to providing physical therapy in an acute care setting (i.e., orthopedics, neurologic, cardiac, etc.) will be presented.